-- Once completed you will receive an email from our program (email@example.com).
+- Once completed you will receive an email from our program coordinator confirming receipt of your request (email@example.com).

-- Once confirmed we will direct you to either MEDSIS (U of T Students) or AFMC (Visiting Medical Students) to formally request your elective with the assigned preceptor and field site.
+- We will then direct you to either MEDSIS (U of T Students) or AFMC (Visiting Medical Students) to formally request your elective with the assigned preceptor and field site.

-University of Toronto Medical StudentsStudents may start booking electives at UofT a year in advance using the registration system ROUTE on MedSIS.
+University of Toronto Medical StudentsStudents may start booking electives at UofT using the registration system ROUTE on MedSIS.
 This system is made available to students in September of the third year of the UME curriculum.
 Electives may be 2-4 weeks in duration.
-One week electives may be requested in exceptional circumstances and require review and approval by the Electives Director.
-To book a one week elective please refer to the following instructions and submit to the Electives Office.

 Visiting Medical StudentsVisiting Canadian medical students should visit the Association of Faculties of Medicine of Canada (AFMC) Student Portal to learn more about the University of Toronto's elective programs.
 All information can be found on its institution profile and includes the following:

 - How to apply